 If it’s raining cats and dogs and you’d rather not brave the outdoors, then a board game marathon is the way to go.
 Stay warm in your holiday home and break out Monopoly, Risk, Trivial Pursuit and Pictionary or turn to the humble pack of cards for a good game of Canasta.

 5. Explore the mountain bike trails

 If the weather is too windy to be up the mountain, but ok down below why not get out on a bike and explore some great trails.
 Ruapehu is home to many expertly crafted tracks including two of New Zealand Cycleways ‘Great Rides’ – the ‘Timber Trail’ and ‘Mountains to Sea’.
 With other tracks ranging from 2 hours to multiple days, there is something to suit everyone.
 Explore the forest and mountain tracks and experience a new side of Ruapehu you’ve never seen before.
-Bikes and gear can be hired from many places in the area such as Mountain Bike Station and Ruapehu Cycles.
+Bikes and gear can be hired from many places in the area such as Mountain Bike Station.
 Some also offer tours if you’d like a guide, or just hire the bike and explore yourself!